pkjmap/test/README.md

-- composer install
 - php artisan migrate
-- npm install
 - npm run dev

-- you can import users table from users.sql provided in repo
+- you can import users table from "users.sql" provided in repo

+you can login as pkjmap@gmail.com/12345678